anaconda/anaconda-client/doc/channel_notices.md

 # Publish (use the UUID printed by create, or list to find it)
 anaconda channel notice publish mychannel 550e8400-e29b-41d4-a716-446655440000

-# Confirm what users see
+# Confirm what conda clients see
 anaconda channel notice published mychannel

 # List drafts for an organization